redarrowlabs/tournavation-2015/CONTRIBUTING.md

 [![Slack](https://img.shields.io/badge/Slack-Channel-blue.svg)](https://redarrowlabs.slack.com/messages/ideation/details/)

 User Stories in GitHub should follow the BDD approach where applicable.
 A strong story narrative with at least one valid scenario should be present.
-Be sure to note "User Story" in the Github issue title, apply the correct labels (enhancement) and milestone.
+Be sure to note "User Story" in the Github issue title, apply the correct labels and milestone.

 <a name="pull-requests"></a>
 ## Pull requests